rcarmo/imapbackup/README.md

 This script should work on Python 2.5 or above without any extra dependencies whatsoever.

 A word of caution, though: make sure to check the date format on the resulting `mbox` files, since it is dependent on your locale.
-For best results, it might be best to set `LOCALE` to `en-us` on your shell before running the script.
+For best results, set `LOCALE` to `en-us` on your shell before running the script.

 ## Contributing